verdaux/BookNotes/Paintings/Paintings I like.md

 - [ ] Dominika Hofman 1986
 - [ ] Mihail Zablodski - The Fatigue
 - [ ] Roses of Heliogoabulus 1888
+- [ ] In the light of the morning by Jeffrey T. Larsen